Screenshot of the final warehouse model in Blender

 I wrote some scripts to handle different kinds of tutorial steps, then grouped those under a "Step Manager" object.
 The two primary steps are UI Steps and Trigger Steps, which are each modifications on an abstract Step class.

-For the second version, I also overhauled all of the UI and popups.
-A new font, colors and rounding the corners gave the whole thing a more finished look.
+For the second version, I also cleaned up the UI.
+A new font, colors and rounding the corners on panels helped it feel more polished.

-Another couple of weeks later, the new experience was ready to demonstrate to the executives.
+Another couple of weeks later, the new experience was ready to demonstrate to executives.

-The demo was a blast; it was great to see so many people try the experience and the flurry of new ideas that followed.
+The demo was a blast; it was great to see so many people try the experience ( for some it was their first experience in VR ) and the flurry of new ideas that followed.
 I'm looking forward to future projects and expanding our capabilities in VR training!

 Back to Top